This Tung

-... and was delighted to find pistachios and yolk inside as well!
+... but I was delighted to find pistachios and yolk inside as well!
 I had noticed that pistachio flavour (not the nuts, but the essence) reminded me of pandan when I stumbled upon a delicious pistachio muffin while in the US.
 So it was interesting to discover food by a chef who had noticed the same point and crafted such a delicacy from the combination.

 Edit: I managed to dig up a picture of that pistachio muffin ahahahaha!! =D Sorry it's a bit out of focus... it was taken during my idiot-phone days.
 Here you go: